sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 status of the snapshot:
 ETCDCLT_API=3 etcdctl \ snapshot status snapshot.db

-restore the d cluster from this backup at a later point in time:
+restore the the cluster from this backup at a later point in time:

 Stop the kube api server, because the etcd will be restarted and kubeapi depends on it : service kube=apiserver stop